 Ferenc sent out an email on Monday, asking if anyone was free to climb anything during the week.
 He had vacation days to burn and was itching to get to a summit.
 There was a nice two day high pressure system building and I instantly thought of the two most accessible peaks I still had to do on the Columbia Icefield - Athabasca and Andromeda.
 Our original plan was to bag both peaks on subsequent days, but that didn't turn out.
-Oh well - I'm not complaining about having to go back another day for Andromeda! ;)
+Oh well - I wasn't complaining too much about having to go back another day for Andromeda!

-There are many online trip reports for Athabasca.
+There are many online trip reports for Mount Athabasca.
 It is probably one of the most summitted 11,000ers along with Temple, Hector and Victoria.
-There are several reasons for this, including the fact that it's used for mountaineering courses, it's close to the highway, highly visible (popular) and technically very easy in both mountaineering and approach terms.
+There are several reasons for this, including the fact that it's used for mountaineering courses, it's close to the highway, highly visible (making it very popular) and technically very easy in both mountaineering and approach terms.
 While it's ascended often, via several routes, it is usually done in spring or summer conditions.
 In the fall, most routes are icy and the glacier crevasses are eager to swallow climbers.
-In the winter, all her routes have significant exposure to avalanches and of course the temperatures can be prohibitively chilly!
+In the winter, all her routes have significant exposure to avalanches and of course the temperatures can be prohibitively cold!
 Both Andromeda and Athabasca have a nasty habit of catching westerly winds blowing off the massive snow / ice sheet to the west and these winds can catch people off guard.
-A warm, sunny day in the parking lot can be a very cold one a vertical mile higher! ;)
+A warm, sunny day in the parking lot can be a very cold one a vertical mile higher.

 If you have a keen eye, you may have noticed that my total distance for Athabasca is a bit further than most other trip reports.
 This is due to the unfortunate closing of the so-called climber's parking lot that used to exist part way up the glacier tour access road.
 See the following map and descriptions for details.